agbommarito/XY-Wifi-Clock/Readme.md

 ### SPIFFs

-For now, this firmware requires that you add SPIFFs sketch data as a second step in the flashing process.
+This firmware requires that you add SPIFFs sketch data as a second step in the flashing process.
 Use the same method as above to put the ESP into flashing mode.

 You will need the ESP8266 File System Uploader plugin for arduino IDE to upload the config web page to the device.
 Get it here: https://github.com/esp8266/arduino-esp8266fs-plugin.
 This plugin is only compatible with Legacy Arduino IDE 1.8 (not the newer 2).